venisa/StatsSmart/README.md

 The StatsSmart API is powered by a Jetty server and connects to a centralized MYSQL database to collect performance metrics.

 ### MetricLoader ###
 The MetricLoader provides a service that runs every hour on the host whose performance needs to be monitored.
-It collects the CPU and Memory informations and stores it the MYSQL database
+It collects the CPU and Memory informations and stores it in the MYSQL database

 ## Configuration ##